markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 Here we have instantiated the composite block from above into a new composite block.
 Of course, once we do this, we have to specify the two parameter values (`offsetPlus`, `offsetMinus`).
-To compute one single result, we multiple the sum and the difference.
+To compute one single result, we multiply the sum and the difference.
 Tests:

 ![](Dataflow/TestComposite3.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F3778825259440003171)